ssube/textual-engine/docs/world-templates.md

   - arbitrary data, short tags
   - a `[string, string]` map
 - `items`
-  - a list of item template refs
+  - a list of item template references
 - `scripts`
   - signal and verb scripts
   - a `[string, string]` map